Self-Hosting GraphHopper on Kubernetes with OSM Data

 GraphHopper is arguably the most capable open-source routing engine available — it supports Contraction Hierarchies (CH) for sub-millisecond route queries, custom vehicle profiles, turn restrictions, and the full OpenStreetMap road network.
 The problem most teams encounter is not the algorithm; it is the operational challenge of running it in Kubernetes: loading a large OSM PBF file, sizing JVM memory correctly, handling the long CH pre-processing startup time, and updating map data without downtime.

-This post is a production-grade Kubernetes deployment guide for GraphHopper using real OpenStreetMap data.
+This post is a Kubernetes deployment guide for GraphHopper using real OpenStreetMap data.
 By the end, you will have a StatefulSet deployment with persistent OSM graph files, correctly sized JVM resources, liveness and readiness probes that account for CH pre-processing time, and a zero-downtime map update strategy.

 For the routing algorithm comparison and API usage, see GraphHopper vs CARTO: Order Fulfillment Routing Engine.